RoloEdits/scrapetoon/README.md

 Explanation of the problem: In the most generic of cases, the chapter number gotten from parsing the `#<NUM>` gives us what we want.
 This covers most kinds of scenarios, and because of the details of how data is gotten, is still needed to be scraped to be linked with that data.
 However, in our case, it doesn't give the best representation of the actual chapter count progression and, thinking of end use, leaves gaps between where it skipped.

-To fix this we need to come up with a way that will either give us the data we need on from scraping the chapter, or manually offset the numbers on multiple points, where each point demarcating an instance we need to offset simply being subtracted by n-points amount.
+To fix this we need to come up with a way that will either give us the data we need on from scraping the chapter,or as mentioned before, using the `skips_adjusted_count` if this will work in the stories circumstance, or we have to manually offset the numbers on multiple points, where each point demarcating an instance we need to offset simply being subtracted by n-points amount.
 This kind of brute force method might be all that you have, in which case you just have to set up the logic yourself.

 In our case, as mentioned before, the chapter number we want is in the same group of data as the Season number was.
 All we need to do is adjust the regex to capture that value.